roryharder/roryharder.github.io/index.md

 # Research

-My research addresses issues in the philosophy of language and mind concerning joint action, that which occurs for instance with two people walking or talking together, or simply sharing an experience.
-What role does such engagement play in our lives as rational agents?
-What individual mental capacities does such engagement draw upon, and perhaps even help develop?
-I am especially concerned with linguistic communication as one form of our joint action---yet with a distinctive character---and in particular the meaning and use of demonstratives: words such as <q>this</q> and <q>that.</q>
+My areas of specialization are the philosophy of language and mind.

+I am interested in human nature.
+I explore each of the traditional answers as to what is distinctive about our nature---our use of language and our sociality---constructively engaging with cutting edge work in linguistics and psychology.

+My dissertation work focused on the meaning and use of demonstratives---words such as <q>this</q> and <q>that</q>---and joint attention---individuals attending together to some or other object.
+Those phenomena are related to each other, as well as our distinctive language use and collaborative action, since demonstratives are often used to direct each other's attention, to this or that object, sharing our thoughts or feelings about it.

+In my current postdoc project I am considering modern social institutions and technology in order to shed further light on our social nature.

 Here are my papers accepted for publication.